“Proposed New Fatigue Design Curves for Austenitic Stainless Steels, Alloy 600 and Alloy 800”

-Keywords: fatigue; austenitic stainless steels; cyclic stresses; nickel based alloys; Alloy 600; Alloy 800; crack propagation; environmental effects
+Keywords: fatigue design; austenitic stainless steels; cyclic stresses; nickel based alloys; Alloy 600; Alloy 800; crack propagation; environmental effects

 The current fatigue design curve for austenitic stainless steels in the ASME boiler and Pressure Vessel Code is known to be inconservative in certain fatigue regimes.
 This design curve was based on data which included cold worked material, and it allows cyclic stresses which are too high to satisfy code safety margins for annealed materials in these regimes.
 New fatigue design curves are proposed for air environments based on the existing worldwide database for annealed materials.